-How to fix television audio lag on Nintendo Switch
+Are your TV and Nintendo Switch out of sync?

 - Plug your speakers or headphones directly into the 3.5mm headphone jack on the HDMI passthrough box.

-Now, audio will come straight through the speakers, so if your TV was causing the issue with audio desync then this should be a nice affordable solution.
+Now, audio will come straight through the speakers, so if your TV was causing the issue with audio desync, then this should be a nice affordable solution.

 Our top equipment picks

+That's everything you need to know to fix television audio lag on your Nintendo Switch.
 You should try every remedy you can before purchasing anything.
-Be sure to take time to play with your Nintendo Switch and try out some of the remedies we discussed above.
-And don't hesitate to call Nintendo or your TV manufacturer if you want to be extra thorough troubleshooting your problem.
+Be sure to take the time to play with your Nintendo Switch and try out some of the remedies we discussed above.
+And don't hesitate to call Nintendo or your TV manufacturer if you want to be extra thorough in troubleshooting your problem.

-If you weren't able to solve your problems naturally, some of this equipment may be necessary to deliver the experience you're looking for.
+If you weren't able to solve your problems naturally, some of this equipment might be necessary to deliver the experience you're looking for.

+If you're frustrated with always having to swap connections every time you change from docked to undocked mode on your Nintendo Switch, you'll need an audio converter box.
+Tensun's converter is affordable, unobtrusive in your living room, and gets the job done.

-AmazonBaszics HDMI Cable ($7 at Amazon)
+AmazonBasics HDMI Cable ($8 at Amazon)

+HDMI cables don't need to be remarkable.
+The AmazonBasics version works perfectly well for most HDMI cable needs; it comes in various lengths for different jobs.
+And best of all, it's cheap.